Shirlazybrat/100-days-of-code/r2-log.md

 ###R2D3
 Tired and had a long day.
 Took a nap and made sure to get some time in to code.
 Just finished Flexbox Zombies Chapter 4.
 Mind blown. https://flexboxzombies.com

+###R2D4
+I managed to do some more practice with #CodeZombies but I spent a lot of time on personal professional development 😁 My biggest struggle, Consistency.
+If I make it to 30 days nonstop I should be in the habit of it.